stadtwerk/advent_of_code_2022/README.md

 ## Organization

-You can find the organization [here](https://stadtwerk.atlassian.net/wiki/spaces/stadtwerk/pages/1556119553/Advent+of+Code+2022).
+You can find the confluence page for planning [here](https://stadtwerk.atlassian.net/wiki/spaces/stadtwerk/pages/1556119553/Advent+of+Code+2022).

 ## How to participate